johannschopplich/nuxt-kql/docs/config/index.md

 ## Usage

-Adapt `nuxt-kql` to your needs by setting module options in your `nuxt.config.ts`:
+Adapt Nuxt KQL to your needs by setting module options in your `nuxt.config.ts`:

 ```ts
 // `nuxt.config.ts`